 The statute of limitations on these is related to when the injury or illness occurs, not when the individual last worked for the railroad.

 All railroad workers are covered under FELA, even if they are now retired.
-As long as the claim filed for an asbestos-related diagnosis within the three-year time limit, a retired railroad employee is entitled to file their claim.
+As long as the claim is filed for an asbestos-related diagnosis within the three-year time limit, a retired railroad employee is entitled to file their claim.

 A FELA claim may not be your only legal option, however!

-A lawyer, such as those at Serling & Abramson, can help you take a good look at all of your legal options.
-They will use the "discovery" process to gather information and evidence, investigate what led to your asbestos exposure, track the severity of your illness, and start building your case.
+A lawyer, such as those at Serling & Abramson, P.C., can help you take a good look at all of your legal options.
+They will use the “discovery” process to gather information and evidence, investigate what led to your asbestos exposure, track the severity of your illness, and start building your case.

 The discovery phase of a lawsuit is what largely helps lead to the decision on your level of compensation.
 Attorneys ask questions, dig deep into documentation and data, participate in depositions, and so on.

 In an asbestos case, the attorneys dig into your employment history, medical history, etc., and then they employ various discovery tactics to figure out who is responsible for your asbestos exposure.
-They also identify if there are other cases that have been brought against that company or manufacturer and the defendant's financial situation.
+They also identify if other cases have been brought against that company or manufacturer and the defendant’s financial situation.
 All of this information helps them put together a case.
 If there are no pressing concerns, this process can take months to years.
 If the client is in poor health, the discovery stage can be compressed to a shorter amount of time.
 The more time there is for the discovery stage, typically, the greater a case can be brought forward, as more evidence can be acquired.

 Behind the scenes, investigators are hard at work gathering information from sources.
 It’s their job to get to the bottom of who is responsible for your illness.
 Many times, these investigators work for the law firm that you hire, or they are hired on a needs basis for cases.
 They get deep into the investigative process, contacting co-workers, visiting archives and libraries, reviewing depositions, searching records, contacting other law offices that may have relevant information related to the case, and so on.